Biden Defeats Sanders In Michigan, Missouri And Mississippi Democratic Presidential Contests

 Biden Wins Michigan, Missouri and Mississippi Democratic Primaries Based on exit polls conducted by Edison Media Research, the former vice president was projected as the winner of the six state primary day.
 Michigan was the biggest prize of the day with 125 delegates up for grabs.
 While Michigan has...

 Former Vice President Joe Biden and Senator Bernie Sanders are both in Michigan Monday, ahead of Tuesday’s Democratic presidential contests.
 Six states will...
-CBS News Also reported by •MarketWatch •Seattle Times
+CBS News Also reported by •MarketWatch •Reuters •Seattle Times